Upgrade to G Suite Basic

-If you're using the legacy Free edition of Google Apps, you can upgrade to Google Apps for Work and try it free for 30 days, for up to 10 users.
-This free trial period starts from the time you upgrade and lasts for 30 days or until you add more than 10 users (whichever comes first).
-Before your trial ends, you must either set up billing to keep using Google Apps for Work or downgrade to go back to using the legacy Free version of Google Apps.
+If you're using the legacy Free edition of Google Apps, you can upgrade to G Suite Basic and try it for free, for up to 10 users.
+This free trial period starts from the time you upgrade.
+Before your trial ends, you must either set up billing to keep using G Suite Basic or downgrade to go back to using the legacy Free version of Google Apps.

-Upgrading from the Free edition to Google Apps for Work costs only a few dollars a month per user and gives you the following benefits.
+Upgrading from the Free edition to G Suite Basic costs only a few dollars a month per user and gives you the following benefits.
 See pricing

 |Maximum number of users||Unlimited||10|

 |Email, document, image storage per user||30 GB||15 GB|

 |99.9% guaranteed uptime||X|

 |Mobile device management||X|